Google Doodle celebrates colors of artist Paul Klee

-Paul Klee was Swiss and German artist known for developing his own individual style, drawing inspiration from a range of artistic movements, including cubism, expressionism and surrealism.
+Paul Klee was a Swiss and German artist known for developing a distinct, individual style, drawing inspiration from a range of artistic movements, including cubism, expressionism and surrealism.

 He was also prolific, creating about 10,000 paintings, drawings and etchings during his lifetime.